Manual vs. Autonomous UV-C Disinfection — Which is Better?

 Finally, a disinfecting robot largely eliminates the risk of accidental exposure to UV-C radiation.
 Since there is no requirement for a human to be in the room with the UV-C light source while cleaning is occurring, the chances of exposure are substantially reduced.
 This fact also reduces the cost of protective equipment, further contributing to the long-term economy of robotic UV cleaning solutions.

 In short, autonomous solutions offer a host of advantages compared to manual UV-C disinfection.
 From lower labor costs to reducation in human error to increased safety for human operators, the benefits are difficult to ignore.

 About OhmniClean UV-C Disinfection Robot

 Designed by OhmniLabs, OhmniClean™ is an autonomous solution that combines UV disinfection with robotics intelligence for more reliable, thorough, and cost-effective disinfection.
 OhmniClean is fully autonomous so no manual intervention necessary.
 The robot navigates itself in complex environments, eliminating the risk of shadowing and reducing cycle time for disinfection.

 OhmniClean also features unlimited uptime with instant-swap battery technology.
 Experience the full utility of a mobile UV-C disinfection solution and disinfect with full availability by simply swapping out the batteries.

-A leading provider of robots as a service, Robots4Good is the exclusive supplier of OhmniClean and OhmniLabs robots and services in Australia and New Zealand for business, manufacturing, schools, hospitals, disability and aged care settings.
+A leading provider of robots as a service, Robots4Good is the exclusive supplier of OhmniLabs robots and services in Australia and New Zealand for business, manufacturing, schools, hospitals, disability and aged care settings.